CultureInfo Constructor (String, Boolean)

 A Boolean that denotes whether to use the user-selected culture settings (true) or the default culture settings (false).

 For a list of predefined culture names, see the National Language Support (NLS) API Reference at the Go Global Developer Center.
+In addition, starting with Windows 10, name can be any valid BCP-47 language tag.

 The user might choose to override some of the values associated with the current Windows culture through the regional and language options portion of Control Panel.
 For example, the user might choose to display the date in a different format or to use a currency other than the default for the culture.